msg-systems/holmes-extractor/README.md

 (`sideways_match_extent`; default: 100 words) within which the activation score is higher than the `different_match_cutoff_score` (default: 15) are regarded as belonging to a contiguous passage around the peak that is then returned as a `TopicMatch` object.
 (Note that this default will almost certainly turn out to be too low if `use_frequency_factor`is set to `False`.)
 A word whose activation equals the threshold exactly is included at the beginning of the area as long as the next word where activation increases has a score above the threshold.
 If the topic match peak is below the threshold, the topic match will only consist of the peak word.
-12. If `initial_question_word_behaviour` is set to `process` (the default) or `exclusive`, where a document word has [matched an initial question word](#initial-question-word-matching) from the query phrase, the subtree of the matched document word is identified as a potential answer to the question and added to the dictionary to be returned.
-If `initial_question_word_behaviour` is set to `exclusive`, any topic matches that do not contain answers are discarded.
+12. If `initial_question_word_behaviour` is set to `process` (the default) or to `exclusive`, where a document word has [matched an initial question word](#initial-question-word-matching) from the query phrase, the subtree of the matched document word is identified as a potential answer to the question and added to the dictionary to be returned.
+If `initial_question_word_behaviour` is set to `exclusive`, any topic matches that do not contain answers to initial question words are discarded.
 13. Setting `only_one_result_per_document = True` prevents more than one result from being returned from the same document; only the result from each document with the highest score will then be returned.
 14. Adjacent topic matches whose scores differ by less than `tied_result_quotient` (default: 0.9) are labelled as tied.